ksdumont/craigslist-scraper/README.md

 # Craigslist Web Scraper

-### A simple web scraper to gather all software jobs in the Seattle Area and convert into csv file
+### A simple web scraper to gather all software jobs in the Seattle Area converted into a csv file